MagdaMalinowska/guides/protocol/git/README.md

 They make small changes right in the branch, test the feature on their machine, run tests, commit, and push.

-When satisfied, they comment on the pull request `Ready to merge.`
+When satisfied, they either approve the pull request (Bitbucket), or comment on the pull request `Ready to merge.` (Github).

 Merge
 -----